-With the aim of reducing our country’s Greenhouse Gas emissions, the Scottish Government has announced that the economy is to become net zero by 2045.
+With the aim of reducing our country’s Greenhouse Gas emissions, the Scottish Government has set a target to become a net zero economy by 2045

-Some local authorities are aiming to achieve this status by 2030 and steps towards this future are already being taken within the housebuilding sector, namely with the introduction of new, enhanced building regulations and the removal of gas from all new build homes by the end of 2024.
+Steps towards this future are already being taken within the housebuilding sector, namely with the introduction of new, enhanced building regulations, the removal of gas from all new build homes by the end of 2024 and the recently-announced Housing to 2040 Vision which has identified all new build homes delivered by Registered Social Landlords and local authorities are to be zero emissions by 2026

 These ambitious targets are not in our long-term future so the steps to align housing policy and technology must be undertaken now to ensure that we sustain housing supply across the public and private sectors whilst reducing our emissions and tackling fuel poverty.